wo-language/wo/justifications.md

 primes.delete[7]                // delete / remove
 ```

-I prefer `add`, but the established naming (from map) uses insert, so I don't want it to get messy.
+I prefer `add` and `remove`, but the established naming (from map) uses insert, so I don't want it to get too inconsistent.
+It's not an impossible consideration however.

+There are also fast versions of the map for strings, int32, and int64, which I've also implemented.

 I also support a `sets` package in the same ways that the `maps` package does.

-There are also fast versions of the map for strings, int32, and int64, which I've also implemented.

-Because of the way `map` is designed (a hashmap), the keys and values are stored rather insignificantly, and removing the values from its structure was pretty simple to do.
-There isn't anything special about the difference between key and value besides that one part gets hashed and one part doesn't.
-So, yes, I copied map and refactored it; I really don't think there is any faster way to do *this map* for *its* intended purposes without also improving hashmap.
-That wasn't really my intention with Wo, but if someone sees a way of seriously improving the native hashmap when it doesn't have values, or if I spot an obvious one, then go ahead.

-So I made `map`'s key as `set`'s element, wiping any functionality with the map values.

-This does mean the removal of the `val = m[key]` method, as that doesn't really mean anything for sets.
-Instead, I modified and kept the `_, ok = m[key]` method, using it like `ok = s[elem]`.
+## Style

+Sets in math use `{ }` to mean "unordered, unique collection", but in programming, it means "ordered, repeatable collection".
+I think it is ok to use the curly braces for sets, since it is programmatically ordered and repeatable data at first, but then it will become converted from that explicit representation into a something which is guaranteed to be an actual set.
+I can actually still say `{ a, b, a, c }` in math, but it represents a set of `a`, `b` and `c` without order.
+It is also predictable with the formatting already used since, even if someone made their own set or any kind of math collection, it would use the curly braces.

+## Map[K, V]

+I understand `map[key]value` is supposed to reflect the `func(input) return` pattern, as well as the `value = map[key]`, but there is nothing about the fundamental concept of maps that imply they should reflect the "return type afterwards" pattern.
+If anything, `map[key]` should not necessarily mean "get", it could have meant `contains` or `indexOf` as arrays do with `[index]`. `get(key K) V {}` will already represent the function format, since it is just a function.
+There aren't many other options besides `map[key, value]`.
+However, I think Go's is still better in practice.

+I think this is too disruptive and unnecessary of a change, so I kept `map[key]value`

 ## enum